forwardPlus7/forwardPlus7.github.io/about.md

 ## RESEARCH

+Dual-Interlocked-Storage-Cells and Dual-Level Filtering C-elements based Triple-Node-Upset Tolerant Latch Design (12/2021-05/2022)

+- Designed a triple-node-upset tolerant latch based on dual interlocked memory cells and C-cells

+- Simulation results confirmed the three-node-upset tolerance of the proposed latch

 A Novel Recommendation Algorithm Based on Multi- objective Evolution (01/2021-12/2021)

 - Accepted by the 4th International Conference on Computing and Data Science in Dec 2021